yashladd/solar_water_heater/README.md

 # Simulating a Solar Water Heater

 Program for simulating the heat transfer from a solar panel to a storage tank.
 The system components used are:
+- **Environment** - The sun provides solar radiation
-- Solar Collector - transfers solar energy to storage tank by circulating water through collector tubes
+- **Solar Collector** - Transfers solar energy to storage tank by circulating water through collector tubes
-- Storage Tank - stores hot water
+- **Storage Tank** - Stores hot water
-- Solar Pump - pumps water from storage tank to solar collector tubes
+- **Solar Pump** - Pumps water from storage tank to solar collector tubes
-- Make up water supply - Supplies cold water to the stroage tank (As soon as water is used up, ensures tank is always full)
+- **Make up water supply** - Supplies water at ambient temerature to the stroage tank (As soon as water is used up, ensures tank is **always full**)
-- Auxiliary heater - This is used when the solar collector is unable to meet the temperature demand of the Load
+- **Auxiliary heater** - This is used when the solar collector is unable to meet the temperature demand of the Load
-- Environment - The sun provides solar radiation

 <img src="https://github.com/yashladd/solar_water_heater/blob/main/system_components.png" alt="System Components">

 # How to Use:

-Install the dependencies
+#### Install the dependencies

-1. Create a `python` virualenvironment [Optional]
-2. pip install requirement:
+1. Clone the repo:
     ```sh
+    git clone git@github.com:yashladd/solar_water_heater.git
+    ```
+2. Create a `python` virualenvironment [Optional]
+3. pip install requirement:

+    ```sh
     pip install -r requirements.txt
     ```

-Create a config file similar to [config](https://google.com).
+#### Run the exaplmes
+The easiest way to run the examples is using `Jupyter` a notebook.
+Example simulations can be found in the `examples` directory.
+1. An Example showcasing the simulation of a city in India
+2. An Example showcasing the simulation of Salt Lake City

+#### Create your own configuration

 <details>
 <summary><b>Show instructions</b></summary>